tstone/Windlass/README.md

 Need flushed out.
 Don't have any strong opinions about how this should look.

+#### Routing

+A rough draft has been sketched out but has lots of room for improvement.
+How will matching on multiple sections within a URL look?
+Or matching with regex?
+Or matching via querystrings or HTTP headers?
+All things that need to get flushed out.

 #### Templating

 Open to ideas about what should happen here.
 I think there's room for inovation in templating and in making re-usable HTML components.
 Send me an email and I'll shoot you back some high level ideas I think should be captured.
 Aside from concept work, some kind of template engine adaptation system will be needed, where existing template engines can *easily* be plugged in to Windlass.